Development Documentation (main branch) - For stable release docs, see docs.rs/eidetica

 Source

-pub fn backend(&self) -> Result<Backend>
+pub fn backend(&self) -> Result<Arc<dyn Backend>>

-Get a reference to the backend
+Get a clone of the backend seam.

 Source